-If you’re involved in a crime, try to stay calm and cooperate.
+If you’re a victim of a crime, try to stay calm and co-operate.

-Every crime and every criminal are different.
+Every crime and every criminal is different.
 This makes it difficult to be specific in terms of advice.
-What is always true is that we make better decisions when we remain calm.
+What is always true is that we make better decisions when we remain calm, when you panic you cannot think clearly.
 And the best way to do that is to mentally prepare how you want to behave in advance.